Bhushan280/let-us-react/EP01IgniteReact/JS-Tooling-Cheatsheet.md

 ## 1. NPM
 - **What it is**
-  NPM (Node Package Manager) is the default package manager for Node.js.
+  NPM (Package Manager but dose not stand for - Node Package Manager (NPM dose not have any particular fullform)) is the default package manager for Node.js.
 It consists of:
   - **Registry**: An online public registry of JavaScript packages, modules, and tools that you can install.
   - **CLI**: A command‑line interface (`npm`) for installing, updating, removing, and publishing packages.
 - **Key roles**